 For couples with children, it is safe to say that child custody is probably the most important issue decided in a divorce.
 Parents are used to raising and living with their children, and the thought of not having physical custody of a child is a significant adjustment.
 Thus, even the most amicable divorces can turn adversarial when the spouses disagree about child custody.

 As a starting point, Texas doesn’t use the term custody.
 Texas uses the term “conservatorship” to define who gets to make what decisions for the child.
 In most Pflugerville divorces, the court will name both parents as the joint managing conservators of any minor children.
 Both parents share the right to make important decisions that affect their child’s life in this arrangement.

 However, if a court orders a joint managing conservatorship, it does not mean that both parents will have equal time with their children.
 After the court names both parents as joint managing conservators, it must then create a possession order.
 A possession order outlines when each parent will have physical custody of their children.

-If there is a history of abuse, the court must name one parent as the sole managing conservator.
+If there is a history and pattern of family violence, the court must name one parent as the sole managing conservator.
 The other parent is then named as a possessory conservator.
 In this case, the parent named as the sole managing conservator does not need to consult with the other parent before making any decisions on behalf of the couple’s children.

 Child support is a monthly payment intended to cover a child’s living expenses.
 The parent who has possession of the child less than 50% of the time will likely be ordered to pay child support.
 Child support is based on the income of the parent who is paying child support, not the parent who is receiving child support..
 Texas provides online child support calculators that give you an idea of what an expected child support payment to be.